Adding Online Lessons to our Studio Offerings-Could Online Music Lessons Be As Good?

 In March 2020, Corona Virus took Centerstage and online lessons were happening immediately…

-The schools closed and everyone started working from home, and we closed our studio to in-person instruction.
+By mid-March the local schools closed and everyone started working from home.
+We closed our studio to in-person instruction.
 Like much of the world, the state of Idaho was in lockdown.
 Suddenly, the online forums and Facebook groups were full of independent music teachers giving online music lessons.

-Everyone was scranbling, trying to figure it out.
+It seemed that everyone was scrambling, trying to figure it out.
+How could we do this well.
 Online music lessons went from a fringe movement to the new normal.
-Literally, our entire industry moved online in two weeks.
+Literally, our entire music teaching industry moved online in two weeks.
 We personally moved 75 students (many of which had been in classes) to online private lessons in a week.

 It’s September 2020 and I Love Teaching Music Online!

 What I do want to address now is how it has opened up the reality of our dream of moving back to the mountains of Idaho after 20 years away.
 We had talked about it, but how would we teach our students?
-Online learning has made it possible to keep the students who want to keep learning from us doing so at a distance.
+Online learning has made it possible to keep the students who want to keep learning from us because of the relationship we have built, doing so at a distance.

 We have moved back to my husband’s hometown and we are buying the family mountain property he grew up on.
 We are excited to update it and make it our own.
 Our sons are grown and they will stay in Boise, but now they have a retreat to come to for visits.
 Someday, they will inherit this property and we are excited to give them this legacy with a peaceful view.